cmdruid/tapscript/README.md

 [ script(a), script(b), script(c), script(d) ]
 ```

-A merkle tree is simply a list of data that is reduced down into a single hash.
-We do this by hashing items together in pairs of two, repeatedly, until we are naturally left with one item (the root).
+A merkle tree is simply a list of data that is reduced down into a single hash value.
+We do this by hashing values together in pairs of two, repeatedly, until we are naturally left with one value (the root).

 The great thing about merkle trees is that you can use the root hash to prove that a piece of data (such as a script) was included somewhere in the tree, without having to reveal the entire tree.